RobinLinus/coins-legacy/bitcoin-lite-network.md

 A more objective measure would be to chunk i.e. every n-th transaction or every n-th output.
 That would be static boundaries that take into account the number of outputs.
 Nevertheless, it cannot model that old blocks contain much fewer *unspent* outputs.

 Any decent long-term compression requires some dynamic within the chunk sizes.
 Though we can damp the dynamic to reduce malleability.
-For example a chunk size re-allocation could happen only once every 2 years at a particular block heigth.
+For example, a chunk size re-allocation could happen only once every 2 years at a particular block heigth.

 ### UTXO Commitment Updates
 Suppose a lite node has synced only the longest PoW chain and the most recent UTXO commitment.
 To validate a next block it needs an SPV proof for every input spent in the block.
 Naively, for each block, that is an overhead of about: